Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Ancient Roots

-• Egyptian Alchemy: Often considered the birthplace of alchemy, ancient Egypt made significant contributions to alchemical thought.
-The term "alchemy" itself comes from the Arabic word chemistryʾ, which has roots in an Egyptian word khem, meaning "black earth", referring to the fertile soil of the Nile Delta.
+• Egyptian Alchemy: Often considered the birthplace of alchemy, ancient Egypt significantly contributed to alchemical thought.
+The term "alchemy" itself derives from the Arabic word al-kīmiyāʾ, which has roots in the Egyptian word khem, meaning "black earth," referring to the fertile soil of the Nile Delta.

 • Indian Alchemy (Rasayana): Emphasized medical practices and spiritual growth, integrating alchemical concepts into Ayurveda.